microbit-sam/microbit-docs/docs/ubit/display.md

 So, if we wanted to light up the middle LED, we would need to put a HIGH voltage (logic 1) on row 2, and a LOW voltage (logic 0) on column 3.
 Notice that when row 2 is
 HIGH, we the value we write to the 9 column pins affect all of the LEDs 2.1 to 2.7, without affecting any of the LEDS on row 1 or row 3.
 Sharing GPIO pins in this way is known as multiplexing.
-Moreover, if we scan throuh the different rows fast enough - faster than the eye can see - then we can provide the illusion of all the LEDS being on at the same time!
-This is a technique known as *persistance of vision*... and was also the same basis of the very first TV sets (although that did not use LEDs!).
+Moreover, if we scan through the different rows fast enough - faster than the eye can see - then we can provide the illusion of all the LEDS being on at the same time!
+This is a technique known as *persistence of vision*... and was also the same basis of the very first TV sets (although that did not use LEDs!).

 ## Capabilities